 Nowadays, more and more couples are choosing to divorce amicably to cut the costs and save on divorce lawyers.
-In order to show the court what they agreed upon, spouses need to draft a divorce settlement agreement (DSA).
+In order to show the court what they agreed upon, spouses need to draft a divorce settlement agreement.

-The DSA provides for a wide variety of arrangements including property division, provisions for child custody, spousal support, and any other relevant aspects of the marriage dissolution.
-While the filing spouse might be the one outlining the terms of agreement, their husband or wife must be fully on board with whatever is written in the DSA for it to be filed.
+The Agreement provides for a wide variety of arrangements including property division, provisions for child custody, spousal support, and any other relevant aspects of the marriage dissolution.
+While the filing spouse might be the one outlining the terms of agreement, their husband or wife must be fully on board with whatever is written in this document for it to be filed.

 Preparing to Draft a Divorce Settlement Agreement

-Once you and your spouse have decided to divorce, it is best to start preparing a DSA right away.
-An attorney is not necessary for drafting an effective agreement.
+Once you and your spouse have decided to divorce, it is best to start preparing a Divorce Settlement Agreement right away.
+An attorney is not necessary for drafting an effective Agreement.
 However, hiring a mediator may be encouraged if spouses are having trouble openly communicating on the aspects concerning their marriage dissolution.

 Finding a Template

 Divorcing spouses should look for templates to aid their drafting.
 They will not only help to clearly state the terms of an agreement, but also understand if there are certain issues that spouses have forgotten to discuss.
-If possible, spouses should look at their specific state courts’ website to see if the court provides a template or a form for a DSA.
+If possible, spouses should look at their specific state courts’ website to see if the court provides a template or a form for an Agreement.

 Collecting Basic Information

-Your DSA will have to include many pieces of personally identifying information:
+Your Divorce Settlement Agreement will have to include many pieces of personally identifying information: